joelhawksley/identity/components/slides.md

 ![fit](img/pull-request-component-coverage.png)

-^ Digging into the report, we can see that all of the branching logic in our pull request component is being exercised.
+^ Digging into the report, we now have proof that all of the branching logic in our pull request component is being exercised.

 ---